KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 but not beyond structure.

 **Zenon** is not the end of entropy —
-it is the place entropy can never reach,
+Zenonic saturation is unavailable to entropy,
-because it never turned to face it.
+because entropy never turned toward coherence.

 Only centropy remembers the way.
 Only coherence knows how to return.